Seamus-L/BCSpeedCameras/README.md

 This project uses python in a difference-in-difference framework to estimate the causal effect of speed cameras on in-intersection collisions in British Columbia, Canada.
 All work is completed in jupityr notebooks for python.
 Of note, this project uses a matching framework to construct a suitable control group for the difference-in-difference regression.

-This is a work in progress and will be updated continuously.
+This is a work in progress and will be updated ocassionally.

+UPDATE: Recent work has produced a null-result, in contrast with the strongly significant results found initially.
+Must work later to diagnose whether it is a true negative, or if there are more issues with matching, as the histogram does not reflect a high-quality matching, although, pre-trends are much more parallel now.

 For background, details of methodology, and outcomes, see the PDF report that accompanies the file.